Electrical-Extrusion/sprint-4/Objective 1 - OSI model.md

  A common interview question for new software engineers is "what happens when you type in google.com to your web browser?".
 A seemingly simple exercize is actually hiding an incredibly complex process, most commonly explained by the **Open Systems Interconnection (OSI)** seven layer model for networks.
 In this conceptual framework, there are seven distinct layers ultimately connecting you (the user) to google.com.

-Generally speaking, information is moving from a user (often reffered to as a client) at a point of interaction (an application), to a place with information (a server) and then returning back to the client.
+Generally speaking, information is moving from a user (often referred to as a client) at a point of interaction (an application), to a place with information (a server) and then returning back to the client.
 In order for this to happen, the client request has to be translated and transported, which happens, conceptually speaking, in seven steps.
 We call these steps layers, since lots of sub-protocols occur at each.
 These sub-protocols are grouped into layers by the function preformed.
 Each layer has its own job, and passes information to the next layer, transmitting and receiving data in some form or another.
 The seven layers are pictured below.

 ![source: [https://www.webopedia.com/quick_ref/OSI_Layers.asp](https://www.webopedia.com/quick_ref/OSI_Layers.asp)](https://lh3.googleusercontent.com/iMnsbSRP1rAS3MgO3u_A2BhOBz1OXgPNzhkd-Xi6awQnsktyU0Iulyark66HuXaHVOfWuSAj2G0) *need to make a lambda-approved graphic*